ElaWajdzik/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 <img width="450" alt="CS2 - C1c" src="https://github.com/ElaWajdzik/8-Week-SQL-Challenge/assets/26794982/3b90bb2e-f13f-41da-ba40-a9ad1de96ff5">

+Final thought:
-The method of this solution comes from https://www.delftstack.com/howto/mysql/mysql-split-string-into-rows/
+* The method of this solution comes from https://www.delftstack.com/howto/mysql/mysql-split-string-into-rows/

-P.S.
-Unfortunately, in MySQL there is no reverse function for **GRUP_CONCAT**.
+* Unfortunately, in MySQL there is no reverse function for **GRUP_CONCAT**.

-P.S.
-In PSQL should be a function **UNNEST** which separates data about toppings into rows and doesn't need the auxiliary table with numbers.
+* In PSQL should be a function **UNNEST** which separates data about toppings into rows and doesn't need the auxiliary table with numbers.

 ### 2. What was the most commonly added extra?